LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ### Amazon Macie

 Amazon Macie is a data security and data privacy service that uses machine learning (ML) and pattern matching to discover and protect your sensitive data in **S3**.

 Discover sensitive Data -  PII data , protected health data, IP(Intellectual Property)

-### AWS Security Hub

-Security Hub gives you a comprehensive view of your high-priority **security alerts** and **compliance status** acrossAWS accounts in one place, enabling better visibility to these indicators.

-AWS Security Hub's Foundational Security Best Practices,
+* Sensitive Data Finding
+* Policy Finding : When Bucket Policy is changed.
+Bucket Encryption disabled.

 ### Amazon GuardDuty

+Threat Detection Service: detect malicious and abnormal activities. unusual activities

+It is difficult to monitor log trials and events manually.
+Guarduty automatically monitors it for you.
+GuardDuty monitors CloudTrail(Event Logs, Management events, S3 Data Events), VPC flow logs, DNS Logs.

+GuardDuty is regional.
+Need to be enabled in each region.

+GuardDuty in N.Virgia for Global resources.

+Report suspicious activity in reions u do not use.

+Currently GuardDuty generate findings for **EC2, IAM and S3**.

+SEVERITY \
+HIGH -> Immediate Action \
+MEDIUM -> Investigate \
+LOW -> Indication

+Can configure Trusted IPs.
+Known Malicious IPs.

+Supression Findings -> Exfilteration reported due to on-premiese AWS connectivity for gateway.
+Bastion Host.

+GuardDuty -> EventBridge Integration.
+GuarDuty just report findings.
+You need to take action.

+GuarDuty and AWS Organization for multi account. \
+Nominate one of the member as GuardDuty admin account.
+This Admin account can manage configuration for all accounts. \
+Do not use organization master account or root account. \
+Need to be delegated for each region.
+Repeat for every region. \

-### Amazon Access Analyzer
+### Amazon IAM Access Analyzer

+Resources shared to another account outside of AWS organizations generates a finding.

+Only for services that support Resource based policy - S3 bucket, IAM roles, KMS keys, Lambda functions, SQS queus, Secret Manager

 ### AWS Inspector